theguly/iris-doc-src/docs/development/index.md

 - [Structure overview](structure/) : general structure of IRIS code
 - [Environment setup](environment/) : guide to setup a development environment
 - [Coding tips](code-tips/) :  basic codes hints
-- [DB migration](db-migration/) : things to considere if the code changes the DB schema
+- [DB migration](db-migration/) : things to consider if the code changes the DB schema
 - [Hooks](hooks/) : an introduction to IRIS hooks
 - [Modules](modules/) : a guide to develop modules